research-acct/research-acct.github.io/README.md

 -  gender
 - and Designated Market Area, which is the broad region where you are located when seeing the ad.

-**Please note that all data is aggregate - meaning that the data we receive from Meta is representative of the whole group of ad viewers, and you will not be personally identifiable in any way** (ex: We might know that overall there were 30 people who viewed this ad who were in the age range of 18-24).
+**Please note that all data is aggregate - meaning that the data we receive from Meta is representative of the whole group of ad viewers, and you will not be personally identifiable in any way** (ex: We might know that overall there were 30 people who viewed this ad who were in the age range of 18-24, but we will not know that you specifically are in or not in this age range).
 This data is already collected by Instagram as part of your use of their service (see their privacy policy here: https://privacycenter.instagram.com/policy/).

  If you have any further questions, feel free to email us at georgeburdell8803@gmail.com.